next-adv/angular-core/README.md

 If you want to do all of this in only 2 commands:

 1. Version using `npm run version:ang-lib patch|minor|major`
-2. Run `npm run build-publish:ang-lib-schem`
+2. Run `npm run build-publish:ang-pkg`

 ## Running unit tests